TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 ::::

 The procedure of {prf:ref}`Ex:ChangeOfBasis:ToStandardBasis` can be generalized to bases in $\R^n$.
-Before we state how, we fist define another useful concept.
+Before we state how, we first define another useful concept.

 ::::{prf:definition}
 :label: Dfn:ChangeOfBasis:CoBmatrix